Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 Neither Maud nor Sir Thomas Parr, Catherine’s father, could have predicted that their daughter would grow up to become queen herself.
 But before Catherine Parr became the spouse of Henry VIII, she married two other men.

 In 1529, when Parr turned 17, she married Sir Edward Borough, the son of Anne Boleyn’s chamberlain Thomas Borough.
-It was the first of Parr’s four marriages, three of which left her widowed.
+It was the first of Parr’s four marriages, three of which left her widowed, while the fourth helped seal her place in history.

 Catherine Parr’s Four Husbands